honolulufishing/Benders-decomposition-using-Matlab/README.md

 # Multi-cut-Generalized-Benders-decomposition-using-Matlab
 This is a matlab-based package to solve a large-scale linear or quadratic constrained convex programming problem using the classical benders decomposition, generalized benders decomposition method and multi-cut generalized benders decomposition method.
+The theory of multi-cut generalized benders decomposition method can be found in our research paper.
+Please note that this matlab coding package is constructed on the MOSEK ApS and CPLEX toolbox.
+The uploaded Matlab files are our initial codes, and which will be issued very soon.

 For a linear problem, we use the classical benders decomposition tools to solve this problem, which is cast as the following form: